GoogleChrome/web.dev/src/site/content/en/blog/referrer-best-practices/index.md

 [securityheaders.com](https://securityheaders.com/) is handy to determine the policy a specific site or page is using.

-You can also use the developer tools of Chrome, Edge and Firefox to see the referrer policy used for a specific request.
+You can also use the developer tools of Chrome, Edge, or Firefox to see the referrer policy used for a specific request.
 At the time of this writing, Safari doesn't show the `Referrer-Policy` header but does show the `Referer` that was sent.